-- Does the proposed project address the requirements of the RFA? - Are the overall project dissemination approach, strategy, and design clearly described and supported by established theory and practice and likely to result in successful dissemination and adoption?
-Are 2 or more active dissemination strategies described? - Does the proposal clearly describe an approach and demonstrate the capacity of the applicant to develop the proposed dissemination project? - Are the proposed objectives and activities feasible within the duration of the award?

-- Are possible barriers addressed and approaches for overcoming them proposed? - If the CPRIT-funded project is to be adapted for different populations and settings, are specific adaptations and evaluation strategies clearly outlined as a part of the project? - Does the project identify and assist potential adopters in preparing to implement the intervention and/or preparing to apply for grant funding?
+- Does the proposed project address the requirements of the RFA?
+Does it include a stepby-step implementation guide in Year 1? - Are the overall project dissemination approach, strategy, and design clearly described and supported by established theory and practice and likely to result in successful dissemination and adoption?
+Are 2 or more active dissemination strategies described? - Are the proposed objectives and activities feasible within the duration of the award? - If the CPRIT-funded project is to be adapted for different populations and settings, are specific adaptations and evaluation strategies clearly outlined as a part of the project? - Does the project identify and assist potential adopters in preparing to implement the intervention and/or preparing to apply for grant funding?